zed-industries/zed/docs/src/tasks.md

 Same task modal opened via `task::Spawn` supports arbitrary bash-like command execution: type a command inside the modal, and use `cmd-enter` to spawn it.

 Task modal will persist list of those command for current Zed session, `task::Rerun` will also rerun such tasks if they were the last ones spawned.

+## Variables

+Variables allow you to pull information from the current editor and use it in your tasks.

+- `ZED_COLUMN`: current line column
+- `ZED_ROW`: current line row and the following, which are available for buffers with associated files:
+- `ZED_WORKTREE_ROOT`: absolute path to the root of the current worktree.
+- `ZED_FILE`: absolute path to the file
+- `ZED_SYMBOL`: currently selected symbol; should match the last symbol shown in a symbol breadcrumb (e.g. `mod tests > fn test_task_contexts`